YanCotta/MLClassificationTemplatesAndCancerDiagnosisCaseStudy/README.md

 10. Class (2 for benign, 4 for malignant)

 This medical dataset provides a real-world application of classification algorithms in cancer diagnosis.
+You'll see that by applying this dataset to all the ML models templates, the highest accuracy will come from the Decision Tree model, that surprisingly beats the Kernel SVM model.

 ## Usage